Credit for Prior Learning Procedure - 10.08.01

 These are subject-matter exams administered in high school international baccalaureate programs.
 The college generally awards credit for scores of 4, 5, 6, or 7.
 For more information, contact the office of admissions and advising or the International Baccalaureate program website.

 College-Level Examination Program (CLEP)

 This is a national credit-by-examination program providing individuals of all ages and backgrounds the opportunity to receive credit for college-level achievement acquired in a wide variety of ways.
 General and subject examinations are available in many different areas.
-Howard Community College administers CLEP examinations to current and prospective students at its test center.
+HCC administers CLEP examinations to current and prospective students at its test center.
 Additional information regarding CLEP can be obtained by contacting the office of admissions and advising or the College Board website.

 DSST (formerly known as the DANTES Subject Standardized Tests)

 Students participating in the DSST program have the opportunity to earn college credit for learning that has occurred outside the traditional classroom.
 HCC administers the DSST program at the test center.
 Students may earn up to three credits for each examination based on their scores and score recommendations determined by ACE.
 Additional information regarding DSST can be obtained by contacting the office of admissions and advising or the DSST website.